munificent/game-programming-patterns/book/spatial-partition.markdown

 One bit of fake reality that we'll focus on here is *location*.
 Game worlds have a sense of *space*, and objects are somewhere in that space.
 This manifests itself in a bunch of ways.
-The obvious one is physics--objects move, collide, and interact--but there are other examples.
+The obvious one is physics -- objects move, collide, and interact -- but there are other examples.
 The audio engine may take into account where sound sources are relative to the player so that distant sounds are quieter.
 Online chat may be restricted to nearby players.

 This means your game engine often needs to answer to the question, "What objects are near this location?"
 If it has to answer this enough times each frame, it can start to be